-In 2014 one of the biggest sponsorship deals in horse racing was struck, when Qatar has a £2million big accepted to sponsor Goodwood Racecourse over the coming 10 years.
-As part of the deal Qatar have not only committed to increasing prizemoney for races at the racecourse, but also invest into British horseracing as a whole.
+In 2014 one of the biggest sponsorship deals in horse racing was struck, when Qatar had a £2 million bid accepted to sponsor Goodwood Racecourse over the coming 10 years.
+As part of the deal, Qatar have not only committed to increasing prizemoney for races at the racecourse, but also invest into British horseracing as a whole.

 Behind the Goodwood deal is the Al Thani family, who already have a plethora of horses that they train around the world and widely established as one of the best.
 As part of the deal the naming rights to a lot of races on offer at Glorious Goodwood will now include ‘Qatar’ in that.
 For example, the Sussex Stakes is now the Qatar Sussex Stakes.

-The racecourse was set up by the then Third Duke of Richmond.
-It was actually erected to allow service men and women to enjoy some relaxation time due to the Duke of Richmond being a Colonel in the army.
+The racecourse was set up by the Third Duke of Richmond.
+It was actually built to allow service men and women to enjoy some relaxation time, with the Duke of Richmond being a Colonel in the army.

 By 1953 we had seen several running’s of the Sussex Stakes, Nassau Stakes and the Molecomb Stakes.
-But, the Glorious Goodwood weekend was still the only racing that took place at the racecourse.
 In the same year the event saw 53,000 people enter on a Tuesday, with some 21,000 situated on Trundel Hill, a number that has still not been surpassed today.

-The event eventually increased to 5 days in 1970, seeing the Saturday be included to the schedule.
+The event eventually increased to five days in 1970, seeing the Saturday included into the schedule.

 Frankel v Canford Cliffs 2011

 Following that race, Canford Cliffs was later retired to stud due to an injury.
-With 7 wins from 11 races, he will always be regarded as a top horse and in 2011 was ranked second best miler in the world, one spot behind that of his nemesis, Frankel.
+With seven wins from eleven races, he will always be regarded as a top horse and in 2011 was ranked second best miler in the world, one spot behind that of his nemesis, Frankel.

 After Winning the Ascot Gold Cup in 2017 over 2 miles and 4 furlongs, Big Orange was favourite to complete a hat-trick of Goodwood Cup wins but narrowly missed out after finishing second to Stradivarius.

-With 8 wins to his name from 24 races and over £1.2million in prizemoney earned so far, he’s definitely going to be regarded as one of the best over the turf at Goodwood.
+With eight wins to his name from 24 races and over £1.2 million in prizemoney earned, he’s definitely going to be regarded as one of the best ever over the marathon distance at Goodwood.